top of page

 Great British Summer Savings: VAT slashed to save families money on days out

-Adults and children can also enjoy amusement parks, wildlife parks, museums, soft play centres and a wide range of other attractions for less.
+Adults and children can also enjoy amusement parks, restaurants, cafes wildlife parks, museums, soft play centres and a wide range of other attractions for less.

-Kids from 5 to 15 years old will get free bus travel in England this August, making it more affordable for people to get out and about.
+The Government also announced that children aged 5 to 15 will get free bus travel in England this August, making it more affordable for people to get out and about.

 Crackdown on waste criminals

-The Government has announced new reforms to tighten the net on waste criminals with tougher sentences for those illegally dumping waste, and advanced background checks to help put rogue operators out of business.
+The Government has announced new reforms to give tougher sentences for those illegally dumping waste, and increasing background checks to help put rogue operators out of business.

-As part of the major crackdown on waste criminals, underpinned by the government’s Waste Crime Action Plan, laws being laid this week will require waste handlers to prove they are qualified to transport waste.
+As part of the major crackdown on waste criminals, laws in Parliament are being laid our which will mean waste handlers will have to prove they have the correct legal permissions to transport waste.

-The current registration system is broken and outdated, relying on a basic registration process with limited identity and background checks.
-This has been exploited by rogue operators with a poor track record of dumping waste and leaving a huge clean-up bill.
+Currently the ID checks for waste dumping has been insufficient and rogue operators with a poor track record of dumping waste and leaving a huge clean-up bill have taken advantage of the poor system.
 These reforms will make sure these criminals are held to account.

 Youth Justice White Paper